learn-co-curriculum/linked-list-with-tail-and-size/README.md

 ## Implement a Linked List

-Please note that in Ruby we'll be using `next_node` as the `Node` attribute instead of `next`.
+Please note that in Ruby we'll be using `next_node` instead of `next` as the `Node` attribute.
 This is to avoid confusing syntax, since next is a reserved keyword in Ruby.
 It also leads to confusing syntax highlighting as a result.
 In short, wherever you see `next`, think `next_node` for Ruby.

 ### 1. Declare the `Node` Class